 As I have mentioned before, I suffer from mental illnesses and I want no one to feel alone with this.
 Others who have opened up and shared their struggles have inspired me to open up more to accepting help and being a help.
 I believe that we are all here for each other and no one is unto themselves.
 I truly want to help my other sisters and brothers.

-Our women and men need to know that it is okay to admit pain, to cry, to get help, to avoid hurting ourselves, to avoid hurting others, to avoid other destructive behaviors.
+I want everyone to know that it is okay to admit pain, to cry, to get help, to avoid hurting ourselves, to avoid hurting others, to avoid other destructive behaviors.
 One way or another hurt is going to come out.
 Whether they mean to or not, hurt people will hurt others and themselves.
 We need to know that no matter what, we have value.
 We are of high value.
 Not higher value than anyone else but as high value as everyone else.
 We (women and men) are deserving of love and to love, of respect and to respect, of care and to care.

 It’s great to be strong, black, and proud but that truly starts from the inside out.